pefcos/test4/SOLUTION.md

 ### Item listing

 To adequately showcase the `react-window` working as well as justifying the use of pagination, I've expanded the dataset using (Mockaroo)[https://www.mockaroo.com/] to generate 1000 mock items in the desired format.

+### Unused endpoints

+Some of the backend endpoints weren't being used by the frontend, so I decided to give them an application.
+The unused endpoints that were given a role are:

+1. `GET /api/stats` - The `pages/items/ItemsStats` component fetches from the stats api to display the stats on item listing.
+2. `POST /api/items` - The `pages/NewItem` component adds a form for the user to register new items in the application.